Board of Bendigo Regional Institute of Technical and Further Education v Barclay: Full Federal Court

 A majority of the Full Court, Gray and Bromberg JJ, upheld the respondent's appeal from the primary judge's decision.
 Lander J dissented.

 Bendigo TAFE obtained special leave to appeal with the High Court.

-Judgement
+High Court

 The High Court unanimously upheld Bendigo TAFE's appeal in three separate judgements.
 On the evidence, the court held, Barclay's union position and activities were not operative factors in the decision to take adverse action.
 It was also noted by Gummow and Hayne JJ that Dr Harvey's evidence had not been challenged, and therefore a contravention of s346 could not be made out.

 However, the court noted that positive evidence from a decision maker may be unreliable, because of other contradictory evidence.
 However, this was not found to be the case on the facts before the court.

 The court additionally found that in regards to s346, it is the state of mind of the decision maker that is of relevance.
 Surrounding circumstances are only relevant insofar as they assist in elucidating that state of mind to the court.